How to open a GPX file? Learn how to use them!

-In this article, we will first define what a GPX file is and how it can be useful.
-We will also see several methods for opening this type of file , whether with mapping software, a website or a text editor.
-Finally, we will see what GPX files can contain and how they are structured.
+In this article, we'll first define what a GPX file is and how it can be useful.
+We'll also look at several methods for opening this type of file , whether with mapping software, a website, or a text editor.
+Finally, we'll see what GPX files can contain and how they are structured.

 What is a GPX file?

 A GPX file is a file used to store and exchange geolocation data .
-It is mainly used by GPS devices, mapping software and websites to display location information on a map.
+It is primarily used by GPS devices, mapping software, and websites to display location information on a map.

 How to open a GPX file?